asmaloney/gactar/README.md

 ==config==

+gactar {
-// Turn on logging by setting 'log_level' to 'min', 'info' (default), or 'detail' gactar { log_level: 'detail' }
+    // Logging level can be 'min', 'info' (default), or 'detail'
+    log_level: 'detail'

+    // Show detailed information about activations (if available)
+    trace_activations: false
+}

 // Declare chunks and their layouts chunks {